 We conduct research, collect and analyze data, publish reports and recommend actions on current and emerging issues.

 We bring states together to forge consensus and work together on initiatives that would not be possible alone.
 We help states share scarce resources and best practices.

 We work side-by-side with policymakers such as state legislators and education agency officials as they implement policies to help students achieve more.
-And we work directly with universities and public schools to improve capacity, teaching, learning, counseling and school leadership.
+And we work directly with universities and schools to improve capacity, teaching, learning, counseling and school leadership.
 Targeted SREB programs work to increase the number of minority faculty, for example, or reduce out-of-state tuition for uncommon degree programs.